 Yes.
 Lipiflow is a medical device approved for use by the FDA.

 Like most treatments, there are certain eye conditions where Lipiflow shouldn’t be used.
 This includes if you’ve recently had an eye injury, surgery, or infection.
-Dr. Ellis can discuss the benefits and risks of Lipiflow and your eye conditions.
+Our doctors can discuss the benefits and risks of Lipiflow and your eye conditions.

 What Should I Expect After Lipiflow?